+Kevin Rhodes

+Director of Title IX & Equal Opportunity

+1000 Powell Mill Rd.

+Spartanburg, SC 29301

+Burgess Student Center, Office 241 (864)-699-4642

+Smctix@smcsc.edu

-Keith James Director, Title IX & Equal Opportunity 1000 Powell Mill Rd.
-Spartanburg, SC 29301 864-587-4129 Smctix@smcsc.edu Such a report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address listed for the Title IX Coordinator.
+Such a report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address listed for the Title IX Coordinator.